sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-This key defines the VPC that will be created in AWS
+Configuration for the VPC that will be created to host the EKS cluster and its related resources.
+If you already have a VPC that you want to use, leave this section empty and use `.spec.kubernetes.vpcId` instead.

 ## .spec.infrastructure.vpc.network